 SBARD is not copyrighted and Wessex PSC have developed an open version in Word format to assist Care Homes wanting either a generic form or a template that they can customise for local use.

-The full series of 6 videos about implementing and using RESTORE2 in Care Home settings together with some Case Study based scenarios can be viewed below.
+A series of 6 videos produced by WPSC and WHCCG about implementing and using RESTORE2 in Care Home settings together with some case study based scenarios can be viewed below.

 Video 1: An introduction to RESTORE2